 People with herpes should avoid alcohol at maximum.
 A high amount of alcohol also suppresses the immune functions and can make symptoms like fatigue, aches and skin inflammation worse.

 Herpes can go worse with processed and packaged foods because they contain genetically modified ingredients (GMOs), hydrogenated oils and grains.
 These foods can weaken your immune system and tend to cause sensitivities or allergies.

 Acidic foods can irritate herpes cold sores.
 They can cause worsened pain or burning.
 Avoid tomatoes, oranges, vinegar or other citrus fruits to keep acid from touching open sores.

-L-arginine is an amino acid that might stimulate the replication of herpes virus.
+L-arginine is an amino acid that might stimulate the replication of the herpes virus.
 Herpes’ patients must avoid foods employing L-arginine.
-Wheat, refined carbohydrates, pumpkin seeds, soybean and chocolates are rich in L-arginine.
+Wheat, refined carbohydrates, pumpkin seeds, soybean, and chocolates are rich in L-arginine.

 Essential oils are also used as an effective remedy against herpes.
 This is because of their antiviral and antibacterial actions.
 The oils are simply applied to the infected areas to cure the disease.
 In case of a sensitive skin, a carrier oil must be used too.

 The essential oils that are commonly used against herpes are,